eclipse-sumo/sumo/docs/web/docs/Downloads.md

 To assess the current state of the build, you may take a look at the [nightly test statistics](https://sumo.dlr.de/daily/).

-## SUMO - older releases
+## SUMO - Alternative download and older releases

-Older releases can be obtained via the [sourceforge download portal](https://sourceforge.net/projects/sumo/files/sumo/)
+All releases can also be obtained via the [sourceforge download portal](https://sourceforge.net/projects/sumo/files/sumo/)

 ## Dependencies for developers